killerqueen2007/BetterDiscordAddons/Plugins/AutoQuest/README.md

 ## How to Use
 1. Drag the plugin file (`AutoQuest.plugin.js`) into your BetterDiscord **plugins** folder.
 2. Open Discord.
-3. Wait a few seconds – AutoQuest will handle the rest.
+3. Open plugin settings and add your Token to the settings to the AUto Quest plugin
 4. Watch the console to see which quests are being completed.

 ## Notes
 - Works in the Discord Desktop app for certain quests.
 - Some quests require user interaction and cannot be completed automatically.
 - Automatically stops when all available quests are completed.
+- Look over code for anything bad